-U.S. Treasury yields were higher across the yield curve in May as markets finally bought into the notion that the Fed was going to keep interest rates higher for longer.
-As such, after spending the last few months in a narrow trading range, yields on high quality fixed income sectors have moved higher as well offering investors another opportunity to take advantage of attractive valuations.
+U.S. Treasury yields were higher across the yield curve in June as the Fed surprised markets by indicating two more rate hikes may be necessary this year.
+As such, the monetary policy sensitive 2-year yield spiked higher by 0.6% during the month, largely erasing the gains after the regional bank stresses pushed yields lower.
+Yields on high quality fixed income sectors moved higher as well, offering investors another opportunity to take advantage of attractive valuations.
 Aside from preferred securities, valuations for riskier fixed income sectors remain rich relative to core sectors, in our view.

 We favor municipal bonds as a high-quality option for taxable accounts with tax-equivalent yields as attractive as they've been in over a decade.
-Additionally, for appropriate investors, we believe high yield municipal bonds offer an attractive tax-equivalent yield; however, we would expect additional volatility as economic growth concerns increase.
-Fundamentals in both markets remain solid though.
+Additionally, for appropriate investors, we believe high-yield municipal bonds offer an attractive tax-equivalent yield; however, we would expect additional volatility as economic growth concerns increase.
+Fundamentals in both markets may have peaked but remain solid.

 Low Medium High Rationale Positioning Credit Quality • We recommend an up-in-quality approach in allocating to fixed income sectors.
 While all-in yields for lower quality remain above longer-term averages, we think the risk/reward favors owning core bond sectors over the riskier sectors. ositic Short Int.
 Long ď Duration The compensation for adding duration to portfolios isn't sufficient given the still elevated inflationary pressures.
 We remain neutral relative to our benchmark Neg.
 Neutral Pos.
-Rationale ors U.S. Treasuries • Treasury yields broke out of their narrow trading range in May offering an attractive entry point.
+Rationale ectors U.S. Treasuries • Treasury yields moved higher in June offering an attractive entry point.
 Last year's back-up in yields has likely increased the diversification benefits of owning U.S. Treasuries.
-Valuations for Treasury Inflation- Protected Securities (TIPS) are fair but shorter- maturity TIPS could provide a good hedge to unexpected inflation surprises.
-Core Sectors MBS We remain constructive on Agency MBS.
+Valuations for Treasury Inflation-Protected Securities (TIPS) are fair, but shorter-maturity TIPS could provide a good hedge to unexpected inflation surprises.
+Core Sectors MBS • We remain constructive on Agency MBS.
 With yields and spreads at multi-year highs, we think MBS remain an attractive investment opportunity particularly relative to lower rated corporates.
 Due to higher mortgage rates, the lack of new mortgage supply should help buoy prices.
 Investment- Grade Corporates We recommend a slight underweight to benchmarks but we think there is currently an opportunity to invest in shorter maturity corporate securities without taking on elevated levels of interest rate or credit risk.
 Fundamentals remain solid.
 Preferred Securities • The selloff in the banking sector provided an opportunity to invest in these senior securities.
 Higher credit quality among the riskier fixed income options.
 Bank fundamentals generally sound overall.
-European banks likely to stay under pressure as the European Central Bank (ECB) hikes rates. ectors High-Yield Corporates Yields for high yield bonds are above historical averages, but tighter lending standards have correlated with higher downgrades and defaults.
+European banks likely to stay under pressure as the European Central Bank (ECB) hikes rates.
+Plus Sectors High-Yield Corporates Yields for high yield bonds are above historical averages, but tighter lending standards have correlated with higher downgrades and defaults.
 The uncertain economic environment could increase near term volatility.
 The asset class may be better suited for long-term investors.
-Plus Sectors Bank Loans Given the variable rate debt, higher interest rates may make repayment more challenging for some issuers.
+Plus Bank Loans • Given the variable rate debt, higher interest rates may make repayment more challenging for some issuers.
 Fewer investor protections and illiquidity of individual loans remain concerns.
-Downgrades and defaults may increase if the economy slows/contracts.
+Downgrades and defaults have increased and could increase still if the economy slows/contracts.
 Foreign Bonds Valuations have improved but potential currency volatility still remains a challenge.
-EM Debt Central banks are tightening aggressively as inflationary pressures remain stubbornly higher and a strong dollar could provide a headwind to prices.
+EM Debt • Central banks have largely ended rate hikes as inflationary pressures are starting to abate.
+A strong dollar could provide a headwind to prices.
 Valuations are relatively attractive but idiosyncratic risks remain.
 Liquidity can be an added risk during periods of stress.